SGAC Slovakia

 Opportunities for young people in Slovakia with interest to pursue a career in the space sector include mainly choosing space-related studies at universities and engagement in the non-governmental sector.
 Various Slovak Universities or the Slovak Academy of Sciences have their departments, offices and institutions dedicated to space-related research or engineering.
 These include the Slovak Technical University and Comenius University in Bratislava, the Technical University in Žilina, the Pavol Jozef Šafárik University in Košice, the Institute of Experimental Physics of the Slovak Academy of Sciences or the Astronomical Institute of the Slovak Academy of Sciences.

 Scientists and engineers from above-mentioned academic institutions have been participating in international space projects for decades (e.g. Rosetta mission) and continue to do so in the present as well.
 As a result of the accession process of Slovakia to the ESA, various new interesting projects have been created at Slovak academic institutions, opening up new opportunities also for students interested in space-related studies.
 A new study field of space engineering was established within the Slovak University of Technology, which offers an engineering program aimed at developing general knowledge in the field of space technology.
 Students will go through subjects focused on robotics, electronics, sensors and actuators as well as artificial intelligence, gaining knowledge about how these fields are integrated into the space industry.
-This year, this department will also produce the first graduates of this engineering programme.
 Besides universities, a number of astronomical observatories and clubs in Slovak towns are also active.

 There are several companies operating in Slovakia focused on space related projects, with this number rising thanks to the aforementioned ESA participation – for example CTRL, Needronix, Spacemanic or InSAR.
 All of these, and a number of others have participated in PECS projects.
 CTRL focuses on the development of sensors and components usable in the space industry and Spacemanic focuses on the development of custom satellites in the cubesat category.
 Needronix focuses on the development of components for cubesats, such as sun sensors and space-grade RF components, to name a few.
 It is also the first company in Slovakia to achieve cooperation with ESA beyond PECS projects, as it was awarded the implementation of the “Coarse Sun Sensor” project, a so-called “top down” project.
 InSAR is a company focused on mapping ground deformation using radar images of the Earth’s surface.
 In 2019 they won the Galileo Masters award.

-In late 2021, the SGAC NPoCs for Slovakia organised a cooperation with Club for the Future, a foundation of Blue Origin.
-Thanks to this initiative, the Slovak public will be able to create and send their custom postcards to the Club, who will then arrange their delivery to and return from space.
+In late 2021, the former SGAC NPoCs for Slovakia organized a cooperation with Club for the Future, a foundation of Blue Origin.
+Thanks to this initiative, the Slovak public was able to create and send their custom postcards to the Club, who will then arrange their delivery to and return from space.

 Interesting Web Links